 But we are ever-growing and changing and hitting my 30s during a worldwide Pandemic brought me something I didn’t expect.
 A style revolution.
 I’m not saying I completely changed but some things, deep inside me, changed and all of the sudden some of my creations were no longer speaking to me.

 If I am honest those dresses were part of the old me.
 I can’t see them in my future.
-I needed to learn how to stop living in the past.
+I needed to learn how to stop living in the past and how to let go of sentimental items in general.
 When I was able to do that I was able to let them go.

 It’s Time To Realize If You’re Living in the Past